|Music Software in Review

 from the Elementary Classroom Teacher Resource Index

-With the advent of multimedia and CD-ROM, computer-assisted instruction is beginning to find its way into the music classroom and private lesson studio.
-One of the best places for this developing technology in the music curriculum is in teaching music theory skills.
+With the advent of multimedia, CD-ROM and MIDI, computer-assisted instruction is now an important part of the music classroom and private lesson studio experience.
 There are many programs available today for a variety of age levels.
-Some of them teach while others provide drill and practice skills introduced during teacher led instruction.
+Some of them teach, while others provide drill and practice for skills introduced during teacher led instruction.

 The Musica Practica series is perhaps the most successful music theory software program for students grades 6 and up.
 Included are 24 different activities such as pitch matching and rhythmic dictation with each activity offering four different skill levels.
 Some of these activities may even challenge the teacher!
 Features of the Practica Musica series include: advanced record keeping for as many as four students; a textbook/workbook that accompanies the software; flexibility to create custom activities; and ability to allow students to enter answers with a MIDI instrument.

 - Ability to create custom activities

 - Simple notation tools to write, hear, and print your own music

 - Previous student work cannot be erased.
 After the software has tracked the work of four students it can no longer keep records.
 To track additional students you must purchase student disks for $15 each.
 The site license will allow installation on several computers though you will still be required to purchase additional disks.

 - Lacks graphic interest